-Please join us in a new year’s resolution: make a point of spending at least half your food budget to purchase directly from farmers and artisans.
+Please join us in a 2019 resolution: Make a point of spending at least half your food budget to purchase directly from farmers and artisans.
 The forces of consolidation and monopoly in the food industry are tightening the noose, especially for dairy farmers.
 There is really only one way to fight back, and that is to buy direct and support your local farmer … With the other 50 percent, you can celebrate how small the world has become, enjoying healthy foods from the world over.
-(A New Year’s request from our national office)
+(A challenge from our national office)

 Dr. Weston Price was an Ohio dentist and leading oral health researcher.
 In the 1930s, he traveled around the world to study still-isolated tribes who were reported to have exceptional teeth.

-He was astounded by what he found.
-These “primitive” peoples were enjoying health vastly superior to that of the “civilized” folks back home.
+What he found greatly exceeded his expectations.
+These “primitive” peoples were enjoying health far superior to that of the “civilized” folks back home.
 It wasn’t just teeth, which were beautiful, strong and straight, even to the grave, though never touched by a dentist.
 It was also whole health, skeletal structure, mental well-being. from birth and throughout life.
 Dr. Price’s 1939 classic, Nutrition and Physical Degeneration, followed.

 Real food was the lost link.
 There was no ONE diet.
-But it turned out that traditional foods, while varying hugely in different bio-regions, were far more nutritious than the increasingly processed, denatured products taking over the modern table.
+But it turned out that traditional foods, while naturally different in each bio-region, were far more nutritious than the increasingly processed, denatured products taking over the modern table.